-- Investments impact all sectors of the economy—construction, equipment and material suppliers, supporting manufacturers, service providers such as restaurants, retailers, childcare providers among others
+- Investments impact all sectors of the economy—construction, equipment and material suppliers, supporting manufacturers, and service providers such as restaurants, retailers, and childcare providers, among others

-- Even rural, sparsely populated regions can experience economic development activity from investment in solar and wind projects
+- Even rural, sparsely populated regions can experience boosted economic development and activity through investment in solar and wind projects.

-This study estimated state and local impacts of two Texas wind projects (1.4 GW total) completed in 2005–2008 as follows:
+In Economic Development Impact of 1,000 MW of Wind Energy in Texas, NREL estimated state and local impacts of two Texas wind projects (1.4 gigawatt GW total) completed in 2005–2008 as follows:

-- 4,100 jobs created during 4-yr construction period and 350 jobs annually during 20-yr operation
+- 4,100 jobs created during 4-year construction period and 350 jobs annually during 20-year operation

-- Total economic impact over 20-yr life estimated at $1.8 billion statewide and over $730 million to local communities (100-mi range of wind sites)
+- Total economic impact over 20-year life estimated at $1.8 billion statewide and over $730 million to local communities (100-mile range of wind sites).